Entity Variants Using Inheritance

 Conceptually variants can differ in any number of ways - the lists above are just common examples.

 The current recommended approach for creating entity variants (as of the time of this writing in February 2024) is to use entity inheritance.
-Conceptually speaking you can conceptually achieve variants through States, loading custom data files, or any other approach.
+Conceptually speaking you can achieve variants through States, loading custom data files, or any other approach.
 However, inheritance is very well supported in FlatRedBall.
 When using inheritance, the FRB Editor provides code generation which simplifies common operations including creating new instances, accessing derived type files, and reading coefficient values.

 This and other Tutorials refer to the "Variants" (capitalized) as a class generated by the FRB.
-The term veriant (lower-case) refers to the concept of creating multiple types of entities which differ as explained above.
+The term variant (lower-case) refers to the concept of creating multiple types of entities which differ as explained above.

 Screen Variants